winwiz1/crisp-bigquery/README.md

 </div>

 ## Project Highlights
 Full stack solution that delivers Google BigQuery data to your browser.
 Includes React client and Express backend written in Typescript.
-Uses data pagination natively supported by BigQuery and is based on studying the Google client library source code since there are no sample projects with pagination support.
+Uses data pagination natively supported by BigQuery and is based on the API [documentation](https://cloud.google.com/bigquery/docs/reference/rest/v2/jobs/getQueryResults) and studying the Google [client library](https://github.com/googleapis/nodejs-bigquery) source code since there are no samples with auto-pagination.
 The solution features:
 * User defined search options with security mitigation aimed at preventing SQL injection.
 * Pagination support with up to 1000 rows (defined by the pagination size) delivered in one request.
 The pagination size can be set by a user within the range of 1-1000 rows and defaults to 100 rows.
 * Integration with Travis CI.
 The CI runs tests on each commit and the result is reflected by the test badge.
 The tests fetch data from BigQuery and then exercise non-paginated and paginated requests looping through the latter until the end of the data is reached.